 - 1. Confirm RE Levels for each teacher. - 2.
-Distribute RE Long Term Plan and check timetabling is in keeping with Bishops' letter. - 3.
-Distribute and introduce Lenten Packs. - 4.
-Prepare and lead staff retreat/prayer/liturgy to begin the school year. - 5.
-Prepare for Commissioning Mass and School Opening Mass liaise with parish priest. - 6.
-Organise a roster for staff prayer. - 7.
-Check on schedule for Sacramental Preparation programme. - 8.
-Note the date of Ash Wednesday and plan for this, liaising with the Parish Priest or Chaplain. - 9.
+Update the department scheme reflecting the evaluation from previous year. - 3.
+Distribute RE Long Term Plan and check timetabling is in keeping with Bishops' letter. - 4.
+Distribute and introduce Lenten Packs. - 5.
+Prepare and lead staff retreat/prayer/liturgy to begin the school year. - 6.
+Prepare for Commissioning Mass and School Opening Mass liaise with parish priest. - 7.
+Organise a roster for staff prayer. - 8.
+Meet with Tagged teachers and identify areas they can offer support i.e. displays. - 9.
+Meet with RE department teachers re appraisal and goals. - 10.
+Organise roster for Catholic Character displays for the year. - 11.
+Check on schedule for Sacramental Preparation programme. - 12.
+Note the date of Ash Wednesday and plan for this, liaising with the Parish Priest or Chaplain. - 13.
 Meet with new teachers and explain the RE programme with them.
-Set up a buddy system to provide support for them. - 10.
-Prepare, distribute resources and lead staff in understanding the school Charism.
+Set up a buddy system to provide support for them. - 14.
+Prepare, distribute resources and lead staff in understanding the school charism and how it relates to faith in Jesus.